pebe-espana/NXTpi/README.md

     > docker container list
     take note of container ID
-    > docker exec -it [the long container ID] bash now you will be in a command line in side the running container
+    > docker exec -it [the long container ID] bash now you will be in a command line inside the running docker container
     > cd exomy_ws
     > source devel/setup.bash
     now you can run/query etc with ros commands, for example
     > rosnode list
     should show you the running nodes including now the services /autojoy and /pilot-exomy

-    control roiver now from command line
+    control rover now from command line

     using autojoy:
     >rosservice call /autojoy -- A 30 90 10